droxey/docker-jekyll-dotenv/README.md

    ```bash
    echo 'DEMO_VAR=super secret value' >> .env
    ```

-1. **OPTIONAL: New Repos** - Create a Repository for your GitHub Page:

-   1. Navigate to <https://github.com/new> in your browser.
-   1. Clone the new repository to your local machine.

-1. Navigate to your repository's settings to enable GitHub Pages.
-This will create an additional branch named `gh-pages` in your repository.

-1. Checkout the `gh-pages` branch.

 1. **OPTIONAL** Copy the contents of the `.gitignore` file [in this repository](https://raw.githubusercontent.com/outputs-io/docker-jekyll-dotenv/master/.gitignore) to your new repository.